NWT Campsite Etiquette & Rules

 Liquor is not allowed outside the individual campsites.
 Persons found in possession of liquor in public areas may be subject to prosecution under the N.W.T.
 Liquor Ordinance.

-To occupy a campsite you must have an entrance permit.
-These may be reserved in advance by visiting www.nwtparks.ca.
-You may also purchase permits directly from the park gatehouse.
+To occupy a campsite you must have a camping permit.
+These may be reserved in advance by visiting https://www.nwtparks.ca/campgrounds.
+You may also purchase camping permits directly from the park gatehouse.

 Picking a Spot:

-Campsites are available on a first come first served basis.
-Vehicles must remain within the designated campsite area and tents must be placed on the campsite pad.
+Campsites are available on a first-come, first-served basis.
+Vehicles must remain within the designated campsite area (not on the roadway) and tents must be placed on the campsite pad.

-It is illegal and unnecessary to cut down trees.
-Firewood is available at all parks.
-Please report this or any other form of vandalism to a parks officer.
+It is illegal to cut down trees within a Territorial Park.
+Firewood is available at the gatehouse of all Territorial Parks with campgrounds.
+If you see someone cutting trees within the Territorial Park, please report it (or any other form of vandalism) to a Parks Officer.
 Only through the help of the public can we preserve and protect our parks.

 Quiet time in all parks is from 10:30 p.m. to 7:00 a.m.
 Unreasonable noise or other objectionable behaviour will result in eviction from the park and possible prosecution under the law.